K11MY/ansible-collection-theme/roles/catppuccin/README.md

 Papirus Icons
 =========

-This role will download and install papirus icons
+This role will download and install Catppuccin themes

 Role Variables
 --------------